Ghost Light Bunker

 - All audio, lighting and vision operators

-This venue is designed for performers to continue their craft via an online platform.
+This venue is designed for performers, artists and presenters to continue their craft via an online platform.
 The space also allows technicians the space to maintain their livelihood throughout this time.

 Q: This sounds expensive, am I right?